Symbol#to_proc is slow... is it slow enough to matter?

 end

-Here are the results from my MacBook Air on Ruby 2.1.2 - rather interesting results:
+Here are the results from my MacBook Air on Ruby 2.1.2 – and they tell a rather interesting story:

 Rehearsal ---------------------------------------------